fmalazemi/CS201-data-structures/Fall2021/Syllabus.md

-Welcome to the CS201-data-structures wiki!
+# Welcome to the CS201-data-structures wiki!

-# CS111 Discrete Mathematics, Fall 2021
 ## Objective
 Build the necessary mathematical foundation for your computer science career.
 ## Prerequisites: